 - Sexual harassment

-- Sexual exploitation (examples include revenge porn, sharing of personal, nude images without consent, voyeurism)
+- Sexual exploitation (including revenge porn, sharing of personal or nude images without consent, and voyeurism)

 - Stalking or bullying (physical and media/electronic)